Jumballaya/Maple-Lang/docs/maple_spec.md

 ## Overview

 Maple is a statically-typed, compiled language that targets WebAssembly.
-The compiler lowers the merged source dependency graph through a typed intermediate representation (IR), prints one `.wat` (WebAssembly Text Format) module, and assembles it into the final `.wasm` binary with the project-local `wat2wasm` installed by npm.
-No system WebAssembly toolchain is required.
+The compiler lowers the merged source dependency graph through a typed intermediate representation (IR) and emits the final `.wasm` binary directly.
+WAT (WebAssembly Text Format) and serialized IR are optional debug outputs; no system WebAssembly toolchain is required.

 ---